Tech-enabled connectivity. Energy efficiency and automation. Wellness-enhancing features.

 Here is a look at some of the current consumer trends impacting the residential kitchen appliance market:

 1. Consumer sentiment is shifting regarding size of project

 The residential remodeling and renovation industry has been experiencing steady growth—after an abnormally high spike from 2020 to 2021—and kitchens have been a favored space for upgrades because of the central role they take in most families’ lives.

 As consumer purchasing power shrinks from inflation, price sensitivity is increasing and consumers are spending less on large ticket home improvement items.

-With the emerging consumer shift in 2023 towards repair and remodel focused projects, discretionary purchases of appliances may be put on hold, or result in trading down, but necessary replacement of appliances will continue.
+With the consumer shift in 2023 and 2024 towards repair and remodel focused projects, discretionary purchases of appliances may be put on hold, or result in trading down, but necessary replacement of appliances will continue.

-According to findings from our DIY and DIFM Home Improvement Monthly Tracker, just under half report positive sentiments towards starting a home improvement project under $5,000; 1 in 3 respondents reported neutral sentiment and roughly 1 in 4 reported negative sentiment throughout Q1 of 2023.
+According to findings from our DIY and DIFM Home Improvement Monthly Tracker, throughout the majority of 2023, just under half report positive sentiments towards starting a home improvement project under $5,000; roughly 1 in 3 reported neutral sentiment and roughly 1 in 4 reported negative sentiment throughout much of 2023.

-Sentiment is negative regarding projects over $5,000 with over half (54%) of respondents holding a negative view towards starting a large home improvement project in March of 2023; 1 in 4 respondents reported neutral sentiment and 1 in 4 reported positive sentiment.
+Through 2023, homeowner sentiment was more negative towards home improvement projects over $5,000 with over half of respondents holding a negative view towards starting a large home improvement project, and increasingly so come Q4 of 2023.

 We are seeing homeowners respond by making trade-offs in what they purchase and how much they purchase.
 The full set of data suggests that many homeowners still seek to start new projects, but are making purchase decisions based on price sensitivity.